samarkhatiwala/tmm/README.txt

 http://kelvin.earth.ox.ac.uk/spk/Research/TMM/TransportMatrixConfigs/.
 Furthermore, if you use this code please also cite Khatiwala (2018; https://doi.org/10.5281/zenodo.1246300).
 Thank you!

+License:

 IMPORTANT: Please do NOT post the TMM code or any data files downloaded from this or related websites on your own github or other website.
-You do NOT have permission to do so.
+See LICENSE.txt for licensing information.

 ------------------------------------------------------------------------------------------------